-We were placed top five in Australia in the final shortlist for the 2019 National Gallery of Victoria Architecture Commission.
+We were placed top five out of 100 teams in Australia in the final shortlist for the 2019 National Gallery of Victoria Architecture Commission.

 His skills and contributions have spanned a diverse range of project types including State and Federal Government funded hospitals, high-density and medium density residential developments, educational and research facilities, cultural redevelopments, private residences and pro-bono work in the humanitarian sector.

 With extensive experience in successfully built and award-winning projects in Australia across residential, commercial, education and healthcare sectors, he advocates a design approach that strives toward culturally engaged, environmentally responsive and ethical built outcomes.

 Steven teaches Architecture at the University of Melbourne and RMIT University with a socratic, discursive and rigorous framework driven by intellect, analysis and narrative to challenge ideological preconceptions and misconceptions, aspirational moorings and prevailing hubris that leave individuals and societies impotent to enact meaningful change.
 In parallel, Steven serves as the Founder and Community Lead at the multi-disciplinary Habitat Co-working community in Fitzroy North, driven to connect community, business and environmental well-being.

 2019 National Gallery of Victoria Architecture Commission Finalist

 1/430 Rae Street, Fitzroy North, VIC 3068, Australia